websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/workflow-designer-overview.md

 - Workflow participants (e.g., workflow task assignees) see the Node and Transition labels while managing their workflow content (e.g., in My Workflow Tasks).

 <!-- TODO: adjust this update number as needed -->
-As of Liferay 7.4 U16, these textual items are all translatable.
+As of Liferay 7.4 U20, the Workflow text that appears in the UI is translatable.

 To translate the workflow,